 The tail-recursion modulo cons (TRMc) transformation can rewrite functions that are not quite tail-recursive into a tail-recursive form that can be executed efficiently.
-This transformation was described already in the early 70's by Risch (1973) and Friedman and Wise (1975), and more recently studied by Bour et al. (2021) in the context of OCaml.
-The prototypical example of a function that can be transformed this way is the map function which applies a function to every element of a list:
+This transformation was described already in the early 70's by Risch [1973] and Friedman and Wise [1975], and more recently studied by Bour, Clément, and Scherer [2021] in the context of OCaml.
+A prototypical example of a function that can be transformed this way is map, which applies a function to every element of a list:

 '''

-fun map( xs : list, f : a -> e b ) : e list
+fun map( xs : list, f : a -> b ) : list

 match xs

 Cons(x,xx) -> Cons( f(x), map(xx,f) )

 Nil -> Nil

 '''